cimo/Uebusaito/README.md

 Uebusaito
 ==============

-Framework for create secure fast and dynamic website.
+Framework for create fast and secure website, microservice and api for the web.

 You can create all type of websites (Personal, company, eCommerce, ...).